Boneless Leg of Lamb

 - Honey – Gives us that caramelization and color that makes it more appetizing.

-- Alternatively, if you use a mortar and pestle like me, start by crushing the salt and pepper, followed by the garlic, and thyme.
+Alternatively, if you use a mortar and pestle, like me, start by crushing the salt and pepper, followed by the garlic and thyme.
 Then, add the cumin, paprika, and olive oil.

 Roast the lamb

-- Preheat the oven at 375 F or 160 C for at least 20 minutes.
+- Preheat the oven to 190°C/ 375°F Gas Mark 5 for at least 20 minutes.

 Gravy

-- Add the wine and use a flat spatula to deglaze the pan scraping as much as you can but avoid the burnt parts.
+- Place the roasting rack on medium-low heat with 1/2 cup of water.
+Add the wine or broth and use a flat spatula to deglaze the pan, scraping as much as you can, but avoid the burnt parts.

-- Strain the gravy through a sieve or mesh and pour the gravy in a sauceboat.
+- Then, add the flour and continue to cook until it thickens.
+Strain the gravy through a sieve or mesh and pour the gravy; discard the rest.
+Pour the gravy into a sauceboat and serve it with the lamb.

 Frequently asked questions